 2 Register the build service as usual.

-3 Use the service Provider to subscribe the build service to build events.
+3 Use the service Provider to subscribe to the build service to build events.